-No evidence of embankment instability, such as excessive erosion, cracking, or deformation, was observed during the annual inspection or in the FRO inspection reports.
+No evidence of embankment or 3 Pit Causeway instability, such as excessive erosion, cracking, or deformation, was observed during the annual inspection or in the FRO inspection reports.

-Regular inspections of the 3 Pit Causeway and review of piezometric conditions relative to triggers established in the analyses carried out by FRO (FRO 2021), should continue to support Swift Pit mining operations in this area and be documented for the 2P-3P TSA.
+Regular inspections of the 3 Pit Causeway and review of piezometric conditions relative to triggers established in the analyses carried out by FRO (FRO 2021) should continue to support Swift Pit mining operations in this area and be documented for the 2P-3P TSA.